asadullahqb/personal-portfolio/frontend/README.md

 #### Welcome Page

-When you access the site, you are greeted with a welcome message translated to the language of where you come from.
+When you access the site, you are greeted with a welcome message translated to the language you use.
 This is powered by AI.

 #### Tools